delafuentej/pwa_twitthero/README.md

     - Management of the local database IndexedDB through the PouchDB library.
     - Offline Synchronization.
     - Subscriptions & Push Notifications.
+    - Use of Native Resources: Geolocalization, Camera (take a picture).
+    - Share API.

 ## Note: